Saugus High School (California): Curriculum

 Saugus High School runs on a block schedule.
 There are 4 class periods per day, A rotation of periods 1, 2, and 3 and 4, 5, and 6 on blue and silver days respectively, with period 7 happening every day.
-Period 1/4 begins at 8:30 and runs to 10:20, with a 20-minute brunch afterward.
-Period 2/5 begins at 10:45 and runs to 12: 25, with a 35-minute lunch, running to 1:00.
-Lastly, period 3/6 begins at 1:05 and runs to 2:45.
-This is typically the end of the school day, however, some students may have a 7th period from 2:50–3:40.
-Mondays are usually late start and begin at 9:19, with all classes occurring in shorter periods.
-These days end at 2:53.
-Saugus offers basic courses as well as many Honors and AP courses.
+Period 1/4 begins at 8:30 a.m. and runs to 10:20 a.m., followed by a 20-minute brunch.
+Period 2/5 begins at 10:45 a.m. and runs to 12:25 p.m., with a 35-minute lunch, running to 1:00 p.m.
+Lastly, period 3/6 begins at 1:05 p.m. and runs to 2:45 p.m.
+This is typically the end of the school day, except for students who have 7th period from 2:50 p.m. to 3:40 p.m.
+Mondays are usually late start and begin at 9:19 a.m., with all classes occurring in shorter periods.
+These days end at 2:53 p.m.
+Saugus offers basic courses as well as many Honors and Advanced Placement (AP) courses.
 Each morning (except for Mondays), Saugus News Network (SNN) is shown.
 AFJROTC is offered as well to students.

-Advanced Placement (AP) classes are offered in the following subjects: English Language and Composition, English Literature, Government, US History, European History, World History, Human Geography, Environmental Science, Chemistry, Biology, Physics, Calculus AB, Calculus BC, Statistics, Art History, Studio Art, Computer Science Principles, Spanish Language, French, and Chinese.
+AP classes are offered in the following subjects: English Language and Composition, English Literature, Government, US History, European History, World History, Human Geography, Environmental Science, Chemistry, Biology, Physics, Calculus AB, Calculus BC, Statistics, Art History, Studio Art, Computer Science Principles, Spanish, French, and Chinese.